 This morning drive west to the gorgeous mountain oasis of Wadi Bani Khalid—a chance for a refreshing plunge in natural freshwater pools.
 Then continue to the legendary Sharqiya Sands (formerly Wahiba Sands) Driving into the sands proper, we’ll thrill to two nights camping atop the dunes in a luxury barrasti (tented camp) like something straight out of 1,001 Arabian Nights.
 We’ll photograph a Bedu and his camels at sunset.

-Overnight: ARABIAN ORYX CAMP (OR EQUIVALENT)
+Overnight: DESERT NIGHTS CAMP (OR EQUIVALENT)

 Day 5: Wednesday

-Overnight: ARABIAN ORYX CAMP (OR EQUIVALENT)
+Overnight: DESERT NIGHTS CAMP (OR EQUIVALENT)

 Day 6: Thursday